DGeorge17/freecodecamp-js-practice/README.md

   - Ensure spaces and formatting match FreeCodeCamp tests.

  ### Build a Teacher Chatbot (Workshop)
- In this workshop project, I built a Teacher Chatbot using JavaScript to simulate structured responses based on user input.
-The project focuses on applying conditional logic, functions, and string manipulation to create clear and consistent interactions.
+ In this workshop project, I built a Teacher Chatbot using JavaScript that simulates structured responses based on user input.
+The main focus was practicing core JavaScript fundamentals through a simple chatbot logic.
-This workshop strengthened my understanding of control flow and basic chatbot design, while emphasizing clean, readable, and well-structured JavaScript code.
+- Key concepts applied:
+  - Variables.
+  - Bracket Notation.
+  - String, string interpolation and substring.
+  - Template literals.